 Once Mitch and I made it down to the bottom, we looked at each other and said almost in unison, “well that was sketchy!”.
 Hiking down in sandals was probably not the best choice but it was perfect for wading through the river!

 The hike there was a lot of fun!
-We crossed the river many times and waded in to areas that were probably two to three feet deep.
+We crossed the river many times and waded in areas that were probably 2-3 feet deep.
 The water was sadly not as warm as I envisioned it to be!
 After hiking for a while, we came across a palm tree keyhole and knew we were pretty close!

 Right after the keyhole, there was a ladder going up the side of the canyon.
 We decided to not take it and cross the river again since we saw some people coming from that direction.
-We hit a deep part in the river and Mitch had to pick me up and set me on a boulder so I could get out and continue on the path.
+We hit a deep part in the river.
+Mitch had to pick me up and set me on a boulder so I could get out to follow the path.
 After we both got out, the falls were so close!
 The trail popped us out at the top of the falls where someone had left climbing rope to help people traverse the rock face.
-We first had to scale across a narrow portion of rock before getting to the ropes that allowed a climb down.
-Once we made it to the base of the rock face, we had the falls all to ourselves and it was so worth it!
+We first had to scale across a narrow portion of rock before getting to the ropes that allowed us to climb down.
+We were totally alone at the base of the waterfall!

 Mitch and I hung out and sat on the rocks for a while trying to soak everything in.
 It was really peaceful.
 Being there in that moment was a wild thought.
 We had drove 60 miles on a spur road this morning, hiked into the canyon, and then continued to make it to Beaver Falls in one day.
 The thought of everything that we had accomplished was pretty amazing to me.
 And the fact that we were hiking so far off the beaten path with beautiful waterfalls made me so happy and appreciative to be able to do things like this.
 My soul was happy.

-It was starting to get late so we decided we should head back since it took us longer than expected to make it to Beaver and we did not want my Dad to worry!
-We had fun crossing the river again.
-The trail opened up to a small meadow and the canyon at dusk was so beautiful!
+It was starting to get late so we decided we should head back since it took us longer than expected to make it to Beaver Falls.
+We also did not want my Dad to worry!
+The river crossings were still fun on the way back!.
+The trail eventually opened up to a small meadow and the canyon at dusk was so beautiful!

 The hike out of the campground was a bit tough because it was hilly, but once we made it to the village it was smooth sailing.
 We took a brief break to take a couple pictures of Little Navajo Falls and continued on our way.